NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 Export of CardioLife TEC-5500K series started in August 2004, more than one year before Japan MHLW actually approved the TEC-7700 series

-A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K discharged waveform inverted from what was declared in the operator and service manuals
+A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K discharge waveform inverted from what was declared in the operator and service manuals

-In the image below, we were greatly puzzled to learn of an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform discharged by two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.
+In the next image below, we received an adverse report from a competent Biomedical Engineering Team in National Taiwan University Hospital (Taipei City) that the polarity of measured waveform discharged by two tested CardioLife TEC-5500K series defibrillators were inverted (i.e. opposite in polarity) from what the manuals had described.

 There was no doubt since they had tested both models TEC-5521K (S/N 09xx4) and TEC-5531K (S/N 05xx4) to arrive at the same conclusion; the suffix K is for export models using English language as interface (for example the suffix J is for Japan domestic models), indicating more than 9000 units of TEC-5521K and more than 5000 units of TEC-5531K had been produced before the two tested units respectively.
 Detailed comparison was also done with defibrillators from another manufacturer (Philips) using the same testing equipment (Fluke Impulse 7000DP with 7010 Selectable Load) and the polarity was consistent with the manual descriptions of Philips.

-The next image showed the illustration from another distributor (Thailand) sending in a Nihon Kohden defibrillator analyzer AX-103VK (OEM device) for repair.
+The following two images showed another distributor (Thailand) sending in a Nihon Kohden defibrillator analyzer AX-103VK (OEM device) for repair.

 The AX-103VK defibrillator analyzer has a discharge waveform output on the rear panel for oscilloscope display

-Guess what? someone in Tokyo has the audacity to ask the distributor staff to "just flip the APEX/ STERNUM connections" to get the polarity right!
+Guess what?
+Someone (engineer) from Tokyo Support has the audacity to ask the distributor staff to "just flip the APEX/ STERNUM connections" to obtain the "correct graph"!

-Changing "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator
+Why should changing an "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator make a difference?

-What could be the reason for the sudden change of mind?
-Was it due to copyright pressure?
-Does the inverted waveform only apply to export models since Japan MHLW solely approved the TEC-7700 series version?
+One likely reason could be the shape of the Acti-Biphasic waveform may have violated a certain company's rights; does the inverted waveform only apply to export models since Japan MHLW solely approved the version adopted by the CardioLife TEC-7700 series?

 The declared current flow direction of NIHON KOHDEN Acti-Biphasic shock energy is the one on the left while we discovered actual biphasic flow is the one shown on the right